 I’m sorry if that sounds harsh, but I will not give a penny to someone who claims poverty, yet actually lives better than most others.

 Maybe they are genuinely in need, but how do you know?
 I remember that when I have offered food or to just pay for a meal for the person, instead of actually handing them money, they refuse.
-I don’t know if its pride, but it makes me wary.
+I don’t know if its pride, perhaps even mental health issues, but nevertheless, I am human, and even taking into many other factor, it still does make me wary.

-As much as I try to be rational on this subject, the purpose of this article is to just share a terribly sad story that my boyfriend and I encountered recently and why we are so passionate about helping out an organization called the Windsor Youth Centre (WYC).
+As much as I try to be rational on this subject though, the purpose of this blog is to just share a terribly sad story that we encountered recently and why Bill and I are so passionate about helping out a particular organization called the The Windsor Youth Centre (WYC).

 It was a very hot and humid Sunday afternoon and we were packing up the car and getting ready for a busy time down at Summer Fest.
 I thought that instead of spending money buying drinks, I would attempt to make Bill an iced coffee at home since he definitely needed a bit of caffeine fix.